A Guide to Contract Manufacturing in Vietnam

 How to Choose the Right Contract Manufacturer in Vietnam

-Not all manufacturers are equipped for all product types.
+Not all manufacturers are equipped to handle every product type.

-- Manufacturing process coverage: Do they offer in-house stamping, injection molding, laser cutting, etc.?
+- Manufacturing process coverage: Do they offer in-house stamping, injection molding, laser cutting?

 - Are there documented QC procedures and inspection checkpoints?

-- Do they use digital platforms (e.g., Pivot88) for real-time quality visibility?
+- Do they use digital platforms for real-time quality visibility?

 Communication breakdowns lead to production delays, cost overruns, and frustration.